StarkerRegen/Spotify2/README.md

 # About this

 Create a Next.js App with Tailwind CSS and depoly it on Vercel.
-You can use it to controll your PC/WEB Spotify APP.
+You can use it to control your PC/WEB Spotify APP.
 It can obtain the user's song list and local equipment, and realize the functions of playing, pause, progress control, song switching, volume setting and so on.

 ## Prepares